pflaeging/wordpress-okd/Readme.md

+# Wordpress OKD / Openshift implementation

+This project is trying to implement an easy and secure way for Wordpress on Openshift / OKD

+The goals were:

+- Use reliable base images (UBI8 & CentOS)
+- make upgrades easy
+- make it easy to understand (it's also part of an Openshift Workshop)
+- make it customizable in wordpress: plug-ins, themes, ...
+- updates of the core wordpress should require a container rebuild
+- container builds via openshift docker builds
-# Implement a secure clean wordpress installation
+## Implement a secure clean wordpress installation

 Always inspect all th yaml files first: